Top Lompoc Attractions

 As a courtesy to the growers, visitors and photographers are asked to please keep vehicles on paved roads when touring and taking photos, and do not walk (or allow your pets or children to run) in the flower fields.

-In springtime, wildflowers bloom on country roads and hiking trails around Lompoc – poppies, lupine, mustard and more can be seen from late March through April.
+In springtime, visitors can also enjoy wildflowers blooming on country roads and hiking trails around Lompoc – poppies, lupine, mustard and more can often be spotted from late March through April.

 Stroll through Old Town Lompoc, CA on a one-mile, self-guided tour, featuring 18 stops along the way, including the Andrew L. Huyck House (1890), Artesia School House (1876), Lompoc Museum (1911), and the Italian Stone Pines (planted 1940).Download Heritage Walk Tour Guide View Listing